jakeseaton/HitThat/README.md

 **Notes:**
 - You'll need to build it to an ios device to experience all of the functionality.
 This requires an apple developer account.

-- The app was developed specifically for the iphone 5s running ios 8, because that's the hardward I had access to.
+- The app was developed specifically for the iphone 5s running ios 8.
 It has only been tested on this and the simulator.

 - Build using XCode 6.2.
 XCode 6.3 is the way of the past.

 Additional Features
 ---